azavea/raster-vision/README.md

-# keras-semantic-segmentation
+# Raster Vision

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Introduction

+This goal of this project is to implement a variety of deep learning architectures for analyzing aerial and satellite imagery.
+At the moment, we have implemented approaches for semantic segmentation, and are about to begin work on tagging/recognition.
+In the future we may add support for object detection.
+There is code for building Docker containers, running experiments on AWS EC2, loading and processing data, and constructing, training and evaluating models using the [Keras](https://keras.io/) and [Tensorflow](https://www.tensorflow.org/) libraries.

+⚠️ 🚧 This project is under construction.
+Some things are poorly documented, may change drastically without notice, and are tied to the particular experiments that we are running.

+### Semantic Segmentation
-A key task in computer vision is semantic segmentation, which attempts to simultaneously answer the questions of what is in an image, and where it is located.
+The goal of semantic segmentation is to simultaneously answer the questions of what is in an image, and where it is located.
 More formally, the task is to assign to each pixel a meaningful label such as "road" or "building."

-This repo contains code for semantic segmentation using convolutional neural networks built on top of the [Keras](https://keras.io/) and [Tensorflow](https://www.tensorflow.org/) libraries.
-There is code for building Docker containers, running experiments on AWS EC2, loading data, training models, and evaluating models on validation and test data.
 Here is an example of an aerial image segmented using a model learned by our system.

 ![Example segmentation](results/unet/img/good1.png)

 The following datasets and model architectures are implemented.

-### Datasets
+#### Datasets
 * [ISPRS Potsdam 2D dataset](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-potsdam.html) ✈️
 * [ISPRS Vaihingen 2D dataset](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html) ✈️

-### Model architectures
+#### Model architectures
 * [FCN](https://arxiv.org/abs/1411.4038) (Fully Convolutional Networks) using [ResNets](https://arxiv.org/abs/1512.03385)
 * [U-Net](https://arxiv.org/abs/1505.04597)
 * [Fully Convolutional DenseNets](https://arxiv.org/abs/1611.09326) (aka the 100 Layer Tiramisu)

-⚠️ 🚧 This project is under construction.
-Some things are poorly documented, may change drastically without notice, and are tied to the particular experiments that we are running.

 ## Usage